Extract Pages from PDFs using pdfseparate (with examples)

-Use case 1: Extract pages from PDF file and make a separate PDF file for each page
+Use case 1: Extract pages from a PDF file and make a separate PDF file for each page

 Code: